zhujinxuan/Sovol-SV06-firmware/README.md

 1. Check to see if `X` and `Y` max positions can be reached, and adjust `position_max`, if necessary.
 You might be able to go further, which is great, but I recommend leaving a 2mm gap for safety.
    1. `G28`
    2. `G90`
-   3. `G1 X300 F3000`
+   3. `G1 X223 F3000`
-   4. `G1 Y300 F3000`
+   4. `G1 Y223 F3000`
 2. Do a mechanical gantry calibration; `G34`.
-After the controlled collision against the beam at the top, there will be a 10 second pause for you to verify that both sides of the gantry are pressed up against the `stoppers` at the top. ~~You will hear a succession of beeps.~~
+After the controlled collision against the beam at the top, there will be a 10 second pause for you to verify that both sides of the gantry are pressed up against the `stoppers` at the top.
+You will hear a succession of beeps.
    1. Figure out your `Z` `position_max` by baby stepping your way up to the beam, and adjust `position_max`, if necessary.
 3. PID tune the bed.
 Ideally, all PID tuning should occur at the temperatures that you print most at.
    1. `PID_TEST_BED TEMP=70`